Ebazhanov/linkedin-skill-assessments-quizzes/react/reactjs-quiz.md

 - math
 - class components

 #### Q5.
-Using object literal enhancement, you can put values back into and object.
+Using object literal enhancement, you can put values back into an object.
 When you log person to the console, what is the output?

 ```javascript
 const name = "Rachel";